ayushjpeg/CCTV/readme.md

 Forward UDP/TCP 3478 and the relay range (default `49152-65535`) on your router to the TURN host.

+> **Tip:** Point your TURN DNS record (e.g., `turn.example.com`) at the router’s WAN IP using dynamic DNS.
+The frontend now references the TURN server via hostname (`TURN_HOST` in `templates/index.html`), so as long as DNS follows your WAN IP and the cron script keeps `external-ip` fresh, the clients always reach the correct relay endpoint.

 ---

 ## 6. Windows laptop firewall checklist